kojq/gal/README.md

 Feel free to [join the Discord server](https://discord.gg/peezNh4pS4).

-## About

-Install Arch Linux with an ideal desktop experience.

 ## Usage

 The post-install script is gradually shifting premise to become an install script.
 However, it is currently still a post-install script where it is encouraged to read the script before running.